Sandwiched Volterra Volatility model: Markovian approximations and hedging: Monte Carlo computation of the optimal hedge and simulations

+In Section \ref{s: NA-derivative estimates}, we approximated the optimal hedging portfolio $\mathfrak D f(X(T))$ with $\mathfrak D f(X_m(T))$, where $X_m$ is a coordinate of $(m+2)$-dimensional Markov process.
+As noted above, Markovianity is incredibly beneficial for the numerical computation of conditional expectations in \eqref{eq: definition of um}: indeed,

+i.e. the computational problem boils down to learning the shape of functions $\Phi_1$ and $\Phi_2$ that can be done via Monte Carlo methods.

-We complete our study with simulations.
-In order to simulate paths of sandwiched processes, we use the drift-implicit Euler approximation scheme from \cite{DNMYT2022-1}.
+In this Section, we propose two algorithms for estimating $\Phi_1$ and $\Phi_2$: Nested Monte Carlo (NMC) and Least-Squares Monte Carlo (LSMC).
+In order to simulate paths of sandwiched volatility processes \eqref{eq: Y}, we use the drift-implicit Euler approximation scheme from \cite{DNMYT2022-1}.
 The original and the approximated discounted price processes $X$ and $X_m$ are simulated just like in \cite{DNMYT2022}.
 We also present simulations of the hedging strategies for a standard European call option.
 Note that algorithms presented below also work for exotic contracts with discontinuous payoffs, but slower convergence rates require longer computations.
 All simulations were performed in \textsf{R} programming language on the system with Intel Core i9-9900K CPU and 64 Gb RAM.